ctron/csaf-walker/csaf/csaf-cli/README.md

 ### Signature verification

-When signatures get verified it may be possible that signature algorithms are considered "too old".
+When signatures get verified, it may be possible that signature algorithms are considered "too old".
 If that's the case, and you still want to allow them, it is possible to provide the "policy date", which sets the defaults for what is still allowed (also see: <https://docs.rs/sequoia-policy-config/latest/sequoia_policy_config/>).